Become a Volunteer at the Nature Center

 Second Saturdays Land Steward Days

 The second Saturday of each month is dedicated to land stewardship.
 This is great opportunity for individuals and community groups (scouts, clubs etc.) to assist staff in efforts to restore our open spaces!
-Please call Amy Litton at 949-724-6738 or email for more information.
+Please contact Amy Litton at 949-724-6738 or firstname.lastname@example.org for more information.

 Eagle Scout Projects

 The Nature Center offers a variety of Eagle Scout project opportunities.
-Please call Amy Litton at 949-724-6738 or email for more information.
+Please contact Amy Litton at 949-724-6738 or email@example.com for more information.

 Irvine Open Space Preserve

 One of the most rewarding ways to experience the beauty of the Irvine Ranch Natural Landmarks is as a volunteer.
 Volunteers have a crucial role in the land, whether it is serving as docent-guides on a mountain-bike ride through Fremont Canyon, teaching middle school students about ecosystems in Limestone Canyon, helping to maintain a trail near Bommer Canyon or planting oaks near Weir Canyon.
-To find out more or to join our dedicated network of volunteers click here.
+To find out more or to become a volunteer, visit letsgooutside.org/volunteer.